DanielTockan/Rainforest-Store/README.md

 Customers are able to keep track of the items they had added and keep a running total of the cost.

-CRUD funcitonality was implemented into the page with the options to remove items and finalize the order granted.
+CRUD functionality was implemented into the page with the options to remove items and finalize the order granted.
 Upon finalising an order, a PUT request is made updating the current users order history.

 ```js
   function handleFinalize() {